CatherineTrevor/gothenburg-netball/TESTING.md

 # Testing

-Having created the website for mobile-usage, I used Chrome development tools throughout to ensure continuous testing of the look, functionality and layout of the site, whilst building it.
+Having created the website for mobile-usage, Chrome development tools were used throughout to ensure continuous testing of the look, functionality and layout of the site, during development.

 The site was also tested outside of the development tool;